Hand-Picked Daily GUN DEALS

 Roughly a third of the population is thought to be cross-dominant, but thankfully, there are several ways for cross-dominant shooters to shoot just as well as anyone else.
 The difference comes down to practice and training.

-If you think you might be cross-dominant, want to learn how to train someone to overcome cross-dominance, or have a lot of shots that go a little high, but way off to one side (a common indicator that a shooter is cross-dominant) you’re in the right place.
+If you think you might be cross-dominant or want to learn how to train someone to overcome cross-dominance, you’re in the right place.

 Keep reading!

-There are a few common signs people will cross dominance display.
+There are a few common signs that people with cross-dominance will display.
 The two most common are:

 Signs aside, there's also a very easy way to quickly and easily diagnose cross-dominance.
 Even better, you can try it right now wherever you’re reading this.

-Check out our video below to do it in less than one minute.
+Check out our video below to do it in less than one minute, or reference the picture below.

-If you find out that you are, in fact, cross dominant...well keep reading to find out how to work with it.
+If it looks like you are indeed cross-dominant, keep reading to find out how to work with it!

 Cross-Dominance and Pistol Shooting